edrys-org/edrys/README.md

 - 🎉 Visit `localhost:8000` and log in, the email verification code will be logged in the server console
 - 📖 Please [visit our documentation](docs) to continue setting up your server and adding Modules
 - 💬 For questions and discussions, please visit our [Gitter community](https://gitter.im/edrys-org/community)
+- 📰 For updates and showcases, join our [newsletter](https://edrys.substack.com/?showWelcome=true)
 - 🐞 For bug reports and feature requests, visit the [issues tab](https://github.com/edrys-org/edrys/issues)